Links on Android Authority may earn us a commission. Learn more.

 The Luxe has a small color AMOLED screen.
 It can get bright enough outdoors in direct sunlight, and there’s an ambient light sensor to adjust the brightness in different lighting conditions.
 I think the display is too small.
 Considering the overall size of the Luxe’s case is much larger than the display itself, there’s certainly room for improvement here.
 Check out the photo below to see it compared to the Xiaomi Mi Band 6, a $60 fitness tracker with an edge-to-edge screen.

-Fitbit launched a new swipe-based interface on the Luxe, different from the OS that’s found on the Inspire 2 and Charge 4.
+Fitbit launched a new swipe-based interface on the Luxe, different from the OS that’s found on the Inspire 2 and Charge 4 but similar to the Charge 5.
 The menus are laid out intuitively: swipe up for activity and health stats, down for settings, and left/right for workouts and everything else (notifications, alarms, timers).
 You can also double-tap the screen to go back to the watch face.

 Despite its overall small size, the Fitbit Luxe is capable of lasting up to five days on a single charge.
 That’s half of what the similarly sized Inspire 2 offers, albeit with a much lower-resolution display.
 In my testing, the Luxe has been able to last just short of the five-day mark.
 I’ve been using the device heavily, though — if you only exercise once or twice a week, you should have no problem getting it to last the full five days.

 Those looking for a basic activity tracker will be happy with the Fitbit Luxe’s feature set.
 It can track 20 different activities and keeps tabs on your step count, distance, and calorie burn throughout the day.
 It also monitors your resting and active heart rate, which we’ll get to in a moment.